afeld/face_detect/README.md

 ## Installation

+Requires Ruby 2+.
 Add this line to your application's Gemfile:

 ```ruby
 gem 'face_detect'